Homemade Whole Grain and Olive Oil Baguette

 - 1 tablespoon sugar Add to list

-- 4 cups bread flour or unbleached white flour Add to list
+- 4 cups bread flour or unbleached white flour, plus extra for dusting Add to list

 - 1 teaspoon salt Add to list

-- 3 tablespoons extra virgin olive oil Add to list
+- 3 tablespoons extra virgin olive oil, plus extra for brushing Add to list

-Place the whole grains and the flax seed in a blender and grind to a medium-fine consistency.
-(About 30 to 45 seconds.)
+Place whole grains and flax seeds in a blender and grind to a medium-fine consistency, 30 to 45 seconds.

-In a measuring cup, combine 2 cups warm water, the dry yeast and sugar.
-Let sit until the yeast begins to proof by becoming foamy, about 5 minutes.
+In a measuring cup, combine warm water, yeast and sugar.
+Let sit until yeast begins to proof by becoming foamy, about 5 minutes.

-In a large bowl mix together the ground whole grains, the bread flour and the salt.
-Pour in the yeast mixture and the olive oil.
+In a large bowl mix together ground whole grains, bread flour and salt.
+Pour in yeast mixture and olive oil.
 Mix until it forms a coarse dough, and then scrape the mass out onto a lightly floured surface.

-With your hands, knead the dough until smooth and elastic, dusting with flour as needed to prevent sticking (about 8 minutes).
-Shape the dough into a ball and lightly oil the outside of it.
-Place dough in a bowl, cover with a towel, and let it proof in a warm place for 45 minutes until the dough doubles in bulk.
+With your hands, knead the dough until smooth and elastic, dusting with flour as needed to prevent sticking, about 8 minutes.
+Shape dough into a ball and lightly oil the outside of it.
+Place dough in a bowl, cover with a towel, and let it proof in a warm place for 45 minutes until dough doubles in bulk.